• Home

 Indeed it can!
 Prepare the casserole (except for the breadcrumb topping).
 Stored covered in the refrigerator for one to two days.
 When ready to eat, top with buttered breadcrumbs and bake as directed.
 You may have to bake for an additional 15-20 minutes since it'll be cold.

-• cooked casserole in white dish on blue napkin with forks
+Baked casserole in white dish with teal blue napkin in background.

 Follow me on Pinterest, Instagram, or Facebook for delicious recipe ideas!